 The Kingsport MTPO is currently reviewing the Bike/Ped plan for the implementation of the second phase of projects.
-If you are interested in a specific project being considered from the current plan contact the MPO coordinator at TroyEbbert@KingsportTN.gov
+If you are interested in a specific project being considered from the current plan contact us at MTPO@KingsportTN.gov

 The 5Es to becoming Bicycle Friendly

 Encouragement – Creating an environment that is conducive to more bicycle riding for fun, fitness, and transportation.

 Education – An informed citizenry, knowledgeable police, legislators and public officials and better training for engineers and planners in facility design.

 Engineering – Creating a bicycle and pedestrian transportation system that allows users with varying abilities to safely and efficiently travel between destinations.

 Enforcement – Equitable and consistent enforcement of traffic laws affecting motorists and bicyclists.